 "There're only two kinds of music . . . good music and bad music."

-Joe Dickey's, long and varied entertainment career has included thousands of appearances (for over seven million people) in nightclubs, musical theatre, and churches.
+Joe Dickey's long and varied entertainment career has included thousands of appearances (for almost seven million people) in nightclubs, musical theatre, and churches.
 He has worked in voice-overs, narrations, infomercials, television, and movies for TV.
 For over seven years he was a lead singer in "Hallelujah Hollywood", the largest production show in the world, at the MGM Hotel in Las Vegas.
 He has performed for numerous Fortune 500 companies throughout the country.

 A member of Equity, AFTRA, and SAG, his career includes several well-known vocal groups including the Ray Charles Singers and the Doodletown Pipers, The Crew Cuts ("Sh-Boom, Sh-Boom" and "Earth Angel"), and more recently has been a member of The Four Preps ("26 Miles Across the Sea).

 He has a degree in Business Administration from Emory University and has lived and worked in Southern California since 1971.
 He is married to Mary Morrissey, a world-renowned author, speaker, and results expert, and they reside in Simi Valley, California.